playposeidon/whitepaper-wiki/playposeidon/earn-mechanism/README.md

 The daily income of player is only depend on how many NFT Heroes that the player owned, the **Hero Tier** and the **Hero Level** significantly increase the daily income.
 NFT Pets doesn't contribute to this income.
 But NFT Pets **** allow player to level up the NFT Hero faster and increase the daily farm-cap.

-In this game, NFT Heroes are categorized in different income tiers called **Hero Grades**.
+In this game, NFT Heroes are categorized in different income tiers called **Hero Tier**.
 Higher tier heroes have a much higher **farm-cap** compare to the below tier in-exchange for higher investment cost.
 This allow a **low entry cost for Player** with a tight budget.
 For details of each Hero Tier Daily Income tier, check out this page below:

 {% content-ref url="daily-income-tier-hero-grade.md" %}
 [daily-income-tier-hero-grade.md](daily-income-tier-hero-grade.md)